abdelalielbahloul/TypeORM-Rest-API/README.md

 + http://typeorm.io/#/migrations

-1. Execute `typeorm migration:create -n migrationName` command
+1. Execute `typeorm migration:create -n migrationName` command if you want to create an empty migration file
 2. Check if the server is runing if not execute `npm start` command
 3. To apply the creating migration execute `npm run migration:run` command